 ADDITIONAL SUGGESTIONS TO MANAGEMENT – Please Saravana take this issue seriously.
 If you do it’s good for everyone.

 Saravanaa Bhavan (no affiliation with Saravana mentioned above) – The Ashley Centre at 23 – 25 Ashley Road in TST has the first branch in North East Asia of this Chennai & Dubai based chain.
 A big restaurant that opened in Q1 2015.
-Ask for Heeran, Tripathy, Murali or Deen if any are there to help you out with ordering non dairy.
 It’s enjoyable food in pleasant surroundings.
-MTR – Tsim Sha Tsui exit H. Like Sangeetha, Saravana Bhavan is a step up in TST if Chungking Mansions isn’t for you.
+MTR – Tsim Sha Tsui exit H.

 Update Q2 2017 – We suggested to management they deploy menus that indicate dishes that are vegan or can be made vegan.
 The first set of these menus are now in use there.

-CURRENT VERDICT – Saravanaa Bhavan is another of the top three.
+CURRENT VERDICT – Saravanaa Bhavan is another of the top two for vegans.
 Defo worth checking out.

-CURRENT VERDICT – Sharmaji is one of the top three on this list.
+CURRENT VERDICT – Sharmaji is one of the top two on this list for vegans.
 Defo worth checking out.

 Smrat (Chungking ground floor) – This largely take away joint on the ground floor is the 3rd listing from Chungking Mansions.
 At one point I was going into this place quite regularly but then stopped.
 Then the first time going back after about six months it all came rushing back why I had stopped going.
 At the counter I asked the guy what food contained milk products.
 He didn’t like the line of questioning.
 On trying to clarify to server that I was simply trying to ascertain what food contains dairy products, the server became aggressive.
 He stood up adopting body language making it clear he was unhappy.
 An Indian customer stood at the counter intervened to try to calm the server down.